MetaMask/browser-passworder/README.md

 The serialized text is stored as a JSON blob that includes three base64-encoded fields, `data`, `iv`, and `salt`, none of which you need to worry about.

+A key is derived from the password using `PBKDF2` with a salt sampled from `crypto.getRandomValues()`.
-The data is encrypted using the `AES-GCM` algorithm.
-It is salted with the result of `crypto.getRandomValues()`, and the encryption vector is generated the same way.
+The data is encrypted using the `AES-GCM` algorithm with an initialization vector sampled from `crypto.getRandomValues()`.

 ## Contributing